 There is so much information on how you can sleep cooler at night, but what about those of you that wake up shivering ?!
-If you are cold sleeper then you can also do things to help elevate your temperature for better sleep.
+If you are a cold sleeper then you can also do things to help elevate your temperature for better sleep.

-- Wear Socks.
+- Wear socks.
 This might seem silly to wear socks in bed but it is common knowledge that if your feet are warm, that your body tends to feel warmer.
 So, invest in some cute and cuddly socks to wear to bed and if you get too warm you might find them in your sheets in the morning!

 - Pajamas.
 Silk pajamas are great at helping your body regulate your internal body temperature.
 If you are cold it will help warm you and if you are warm it will help make you cooler!
 But…if you get extra cold then you may want to look at owning some flannel options.

 - Cuddle up with the right blanket.
 Getting the right blanket for your beauty rest is important but there are a few things to consider.
 If you sleep alone or your partner is also a cold sleeper then consider a nice and fluffy down comforter.
 If you are the cold one sleeping next to a furnace, then consider a cotton option which can make you warm at night but is also breathable for your partner.